Skip to product information

 In 1961, Vinicius de Moraes chose artistic creation over diplomacy.

-• Letter signed by Vinicius de Moraes to his first daughter, Susana de Moraes.
+• A letter signed by Vinicius de Moraes to his first daughter, Susana de Moraes.

 • Two pages.